claykaufmann/art-classifier/README.md

 ## Colin's Model

+## Code Description

+To see Colin's model, go to the file `colin_model.ipynb`.
+This file contains a similar data loading procedure as the main file, but with his model.

+### Model Description

 This model takes advantage of ResNet50 using transfer learning with Keras.
 After ResNet50, a flattening layer is added, followed by a BatchNormalization layer, a fully conneced layer of 512 neurons with ReLU activation function, then a fully connected layer of 16 neurons with ReLU activation function, and finally an output layer of 10 neurons with a softmax activation function.